grimme-lab/mctc-lib/doc/format-pymatgen.md

 }
 ```

-## Missing features
+## Limitations

-The schema is not verified on completeness and not all data is stored in the final structure type.
+- Schema completeness is not verified during reading
+- Not all pymatgen fields are preserved in the structure type
+- Site occupancies other than 1.0 are not fully supported

 @Note Feel free to contribute support for missing features
       or bring missing features to our attention by opening an issue.